Intro-Sci-Comp-UIowa/biol-6298-Rosie34/README.md

 6. Adjust resolution to get the best figure and output the figure In addition, they shared all their ChIP-Seq data in NCBI database, I will try to use them to calculate Pearson’s coefficient if I have more time to invest.

-Here is the ChIP-Seq data they shared, and I can download all of them from GEO database.
+Here are the ChIP-Seq data they shared, and I can download all of them from GEO database.
 The following ChIP-Seq data were used:
 •	wgEncodeEH002022 (for TCF7L2 in HEK293 cells)
 •	wgEncodeEH001779 (for KAP1 in HEK293 cells)